 5. Live underground

-Often called earth homes, underground living will give you the same cool air of the basement without making you feel banished from your main living quarters.
+Often called earth homes, underground dwellings give you the same cool air of a basement without making you feel banished from your main living quarters.